 Here, we’ve highlighted some popular and lesser-known spots to see the blossoms, as well as some day trips outside of Tokyo.

 Not many realize that the flowers next to the toilets (not the most charming of places, we know) in Yoyogi Park are in fact cherry blossoms and not plum.
-There are only a few trees scattered about but there are enough to sit down and set up a picnic blanket — or a ¥110 sheet from Daiso — for a pre-cherry blossom season hanami (flower-viewing party).
-Check the park’s Twitter for flowering updates.
+There are only a few trees scattered about, but there are enough to sit down and set up a picnic blanket — or a ¥110 sheet from Daiso — for a pre-cherry blossom season hanami (flower-viewing party).
+Check the park’s X page for flowering updates.

 A wonderful place to go on those warm days between winter and spring, Rinshi no Mori Park has a spacious lawn that is surrounded by Kawazu cherry trees.
-You’ll find many families settled down for a day of flower viewing, and you can join them.
-Keep up to date on the flowering siutation through the park’s Twitter.
+You’ll find many families settled down for a day of flower viewing, and you can do the same.
+Keep up to date on the flowering situation through the park’s X page.

-Around 13 minutes from Hirai Station in Edogawa Ward is a spot with up to 50 cherry trees in bloom.
-The view of Tokyo Skytree in the background makes for some iconic photos, especially if you walk down to Fureai Bridge to get it all in the frame.
-You can find the flowering information on the ward’s website.
+Around 15 minutes from Hirai Station in Edogawa Ward is a spot with up to 50 cherry trees in bloom.
+The view of Tokyo Skytree in the background makes for some great photos, especially if you walk down to Fureai Bridge to get it all in the frame.

 Day trips to see Kawazu-zakura from Tokyo